finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## Advanced Mapping

-The algorithm starts by *binding* the root of the input document to a pre-defined Rosetta [root type](#roottype-label)
+The algorithm starts by *binding* the root of the input document to a pre-defined [root type](#annotation) in the model.

 It then [recursively](https://en.wikipedia.org/wiki/Recursion_(computer_science)) traverses the input document.

-Each step of the algorithm starts with the current attribute in the input document *bound* to a set of Rosetta objects in the output Rosetta document.
+Each step of the algorithm starts with the current attribute in the input document *bound* to a set of Rosetta objects in the output.

 For each child attribute of the current input attribute, the rosetta attributes of the type of all Rosetta objects *bound* to the current attribute are checked for synonyms that match that child attribute.
 For each matching attribute a new Rosetta object instance is created and *bound* to that child attribute.
 The algorithm then recurses with the current child becoming the current input attribute.